arthurgervais/blockchaincourse/simple/messageorder.md

+# Message Order

-In it's simplelest form, a blockchain can be considered to be a bulletin board (credits to Ari Juels).
+In it's simplelest form, a blockchain can be considered to be equivalent to a bulletin board (credits to Ari Juels).

 ![Blockchain Bulletin Board](./bulletinboard.png)